 MALDI-TOF de Bruker Mass Spectrometry

-The mass spectometry is an analytical method allowing the identification of the gender and the species of microorganisms in just a few minutes.
+The mass spectrometry is an analytical method allowing the identification of the gender and the species of microorganisms in just a few minutes.
 This fast method, dependent on databases, is well adapted to the identification of most bacteria responsible for infections in humans or animals.

 Sanger-Sequencing is useful for the accurate identification of unknown and/or non-cultivable strains for which mass spectrometry is not adapted (e.g. Yeast and Mold strains).
 Depending on the microorganism, we target species-specific genes that we amplify by PCR and sequence.
 The identification is then performed by comparing the targeted sequences with international databases.

 Next-Generation Sequencing (NGS)

-It can be use either from an isolated microorganism or from a microbiome, i.e a well characterized environment.
+This method can be used either from an isolated microorganism or from a microbiome.

-After the identification, the accurate characterisation of your micro-organisms is the second step required for all your analyses.
-Indeed, the features of the strains used in your R&D projects will determine your results as well as your interpretation.
-To know better the strains you will study, we offer you at SMALTIS our services to determine their phenotypic (e.g. Morphological, Physiological, Metabolic and Resistance phenotype to antibiotics) and genotypic characteristic.
+After the identification, the accurate characterisation of micro-organisms is another essential step.
+Indeed, the features of the strains used in your projects will determine the results and their interpretation.
+To better understand the strains you study, Smaltis proposes to determine their phenotypic characteristics (e.g. Morphological, Physiological, Metabolic).

 Determination of Morphological caracteristics

-The study of a micro-organism’s morphology allows us to check how pure a strain is.
+The study of a micro-organism’s morphology allows to check the purity of a strain.
 It is based on the study of colonies and cells’ morphology.
-From your strains, we at SMALTIS perform:

-– The morphological study of colonies is a macroscopic study (bare eye) allowing to observe the colony’s characteristics namely:
+– The morphological study of colonies, a macroscopic study (bare eye) allowing to observe the colony’s characteristics namely:

 .
 The shape (round, whole, wavy, thready, …)